Talk It Up: Giving an Oral Report

 Eight tips to help children with ADHD deliver successful oral reports at school.

-Ever notice how many actors, actresses, and politicians have attention deficit disorder (ADHD)?
+Ever notice how many actors, actresses, and politicians have attention deficit disorder (ADHD or ADD)?
 It’s no coincidence that giving speeches and acting go hand in hand with ADHD strengths – creativity, energy, enthusiasm, and quick thinking.
 We’re geared for verbal expression, and those qualities can let us shine in the classroom when it comes to giving an oral report.

 Oral report prep is a two-stage process.
 First, do your research and prepare your material with an eye to engaging, informing, and entertaining.
 Second, remember that oral reports are given for an audience.
 Practice (and feedback and more practice) makes perfect.